CooperativeActivities/crac-core/README.md

 -----------------------------------------------------------------

-**Fulltext-queries all tasks with Elasticsearch and returns the found ones**
+**Fulltext-queries all tasks with Elasticsearch and returns the found ones.
+If bound to competence-system, compares if tasks are doable**

 #####*Request:*